aspendigital/oc-lookfeel-plugin/README.md

 This plugin adds the following functionality to the Pages plugin, generally by setting configuration variables on theme layouts.

 ####Sub-page layout inheritance
+When adding a sub-page, the plugin checks the parent page's layout configuration for `childLayout = "NAME"`, which will be the default layout for the new page.

-When adding a sub-page, the new page will default to the parent page's layout.
+If a child layout is not defined, the new page will default to the parent page's layout.

 ####Sub-page URL inheritance
 When changing the URL of a parent page, its existing children will pick up the URL change (if using that URL as a prefix).